Vietnam.vn - Nền tảng quảng bá Việt Nam

 As for China, the EU can and should continue to develop its risk mitigation strategy, while also distinguishing itself, as it has always done, from the US, thus presenting itself as a potentially friendly partner when needed.

-However, the current volatile situation could also provide an opportunity for the EU to become stronger, developing the autonomy and resilience it has emphasized in recent years, to become a more inclusive and respected player on the international stage.
+However, the current volatile situation could also offer an opportunity for the EU to become stronger, developing the autonomy and resilience it has emphasized in recent years, to become a more inclusive and respected player on the international stage.

 European Commission President Ursula von der Leyen urged “Europe to change course.”
 However, her call for action did not raise many eyebrows.
 After all, she has repeated that call many times since her election six years ago…